 The trustees assess the risks the charity may face on an on-going basis and manages those identified risks throughout the year.
-Policies and procedures have been put in place to ensure that risks controlled and managed and where needed, improved.
+Policies and procedures are put in place to ensure that risks are controlled, managed & where needed, improved.

 The trustees are satisfied that systems are in place, or arrangements are in hand, to manage risks that are identified.
 In particular, the trustees are aware of the risks associated with providing humanitarian aid in a conflict zone or high-risk countries and these are being managed.